DavidJFelix/djf.io/src/content/docs/blog/2025-02-04-on-running.md

 But more importantly, I've begun to find empathy for the effort of others.
 It's become easier to consider how impressive someone running several marathons a year or a sub-3-hour (or even sub-4-hour) marathon time is once you've put in the work to run one yourself.
 I always felt like this was impressive, but I don't think I ever appreciated just how impressive it was.
-I think that envying accomplishment can strip you of your own joy, but to compare is human and appreicating life's tradeoffs can help contextualize the effort.
+I think that envying accomplishment can strip you of your own joy, but to compare is human and appreciating life's tradeoffs can help contextualize the effort.
 Some of the fastest runners that I see daily are often out there regardless of if I start at 6 or 7am -- are they running an hour more than me every morning?
 Once you see what it takes to get to each level, you have to either trade your time and other aspects of your life to get better or you find solace that this isn't a trade you're willing to make.
-Zen is when you've found your pace and you accept and appreicate a faster pace that's within your reach but not your ultimate desire.
+Zen is when you've found your pace and you accept and appreciate a faster pace that's within your reach but not your ultimate desire.
 You might do something that appears similar to olympic runners but your goals aren't the same.
-If you want to be in shape and excercise daily, or go outside before working at a desk each day, those things don't require you to become an olympian.
+If you want to be in shape and exercise daily, or go outside before working at a desk each day, those things don't require you to become an olympian.

 To others, who run slower than you, your achievement may seem incredible.
-To the people who won't wake up at 5am and won't run in the morning, even an exhausted, complainy, half-assed run might seem disciplined.
+To the people who won't wake up at 5am and won't run in the morning, even an exhausted, complaint-ridden, half-assed run might seem disciplined.
 It's all relative, and when you compare upward you don't give yourself the credit you've earned.
 Zen is remembering the people you pass when you look forward at the people who pass you.